-Cancel all unnecessary outgoings (Netflix and other monthly subscriptions), pay off all existing debts and sell all your earthly belongings.
-You're quickly going to learn how little you actually need to survive (and it's such a liberating feeling!)
+Cancel all unnecessary outgoings (Netflix and other monthly subscriptions), pay off all existing debts, credit cards and sell all your earthly belongings.
+You're quickly going to learn how little you need to survive (and it's such a liberating feeling!)

-Once you've sold everything you should hopefully have some savings.
-Some countries require proof of savings before they'll allow you to enter, but even if they don't it's important to have an emergency fund in case something unexpected happens (which is not unusual when you're on the road).
+Now you've sold everything you should hopefully have some savings.
+Some countries require proof of savings before they'll allow you to enter.
+Even if they don't, it's important to have an emergency fund in case something unexpected happens.

 Your savings won't last forever though, so now it's time to make some money.